ccorcos/meteor-neo4j/README.md

     curl -O https://raw.githubusercontent.com/ccorcos/meteor-neo4j/master/m4j
     chmod +x m4j

 Make sure this script is somewhere on your path.
+You'll also need to export a `NEO4J_PATH` environment variable so the script can find Neo4j.
+If you installed Neo4j with `brew`, you'll do something like this (you probably want to add this to your `~/.bashrc`).

+    export NEO4J_PATH=/usr/local/Cellar/neo4j/2.1.7

 Then from inside your Meteor project, you can start Neo4j and it will create a database for this project if it doesn't already exist.

     m4j start